HillsMakan/sydneyhillsmakan/src/content/partner/penang-dollah-kitchen.md

 discount_pct: 0
 discount_text: "Excluding specials "
 ---
-Authentic Malaysian Food, Penang Dollah Kitchen’s is a treasure trove of Malaysian delights, inviting you to experience the vibrant street food culture and exquisite dishes that Penang is celebrated for.
+Authentic Malaysian food in Perth, Penang Dollah Kitchen’s is a treasure trove of Malaysian delights, inviting you to experience the vibrant street food culture and exquisite dishes that Penang is celebrated for.

 **Location :** 641 Beach Rd, Warwick, 6024, Western Australia, Australia